Frequently Asked Questions

 How much will it cost to register for classes?
 The cost to register for classes is determined by the number of units you select and your residency status.
 There are also other fees that you must calculate to the total cost of registration (Health fee, Student Representation fee, parking fee, etc).
 An easy to follow cost grid is included in the Schedule of Classes and online.
 Don't forget to find out if you qualify for a fee waiver, if eligible, the fee waiver can cover the majority of the registration expenses.
 The Financial Aid Office can assist you with the necessary forms.

 How do I select my courses?
 Most students select courses based on their interests, educational, or career goals.
 You are encouraged to read course descriptions included in the class schedule to get a good idea about the content of the class.
 Doing so, can help you determine whether you will enjoy the topic being taught.
-Often students use the general education course patterns as guides, especially if earning an associates degree or planning to transfer to a four-year institution.
+Often students use the general education course patterns (available in the counseling offie) as guides, especially if earning an associates degree or planning to transfer to a four-year institution.
 Counselors can also review your placement test scores, high school and college records, as a means to help identify some courses that would be beneficial for you during your first semester of attendance.
 New students must attend a orientation session, students with prior college experience are also encouraged to attend a session, as the sessions will review how to select courses and an abbreviated educational plan will be created.

 Do I have to meet with a counselor before I register for classes?
 Technically you don't have to meet with a counselor before you register for courses, unless: